MuuoKing/gaming-championship-judging-/README.md

 **Built with ❤️ for the gaming community**

-*This system demonstrates modern web development practices with PHP, real-time features, and responsive design.
-Perfect for gaming tournaments, competitions, and educational purposes.*
+*This system demonstrates modern web development practices with PHP, real-time features and responsive design.
+Perfect for gaming tournaments, competitions and educational purposes.*
 ```

 This comprehensive README provides everything needed to understand, set up, and deploy your Gaming Championship Judging System.
 It includes clear setup instructions, complete database schema, design rationale, and a roadmap for future enhancements.